integreat-io/integreat-adapter-xml/README.md

 - `soapVersion`: When provided, the correct SOAP namespace and content type will be used for the given version.
 The adapter supports `'1.1'` and `'1.2'`.
   Default is no soap version.
+- `soapAction`: When set to `true`, a soap action will be generated with the namespace from the document or `soapActionNamespace`, and set according to the given `soapVersion`.
+For verson 1.1, it will be set as a header, for version 1.2 it will be added to the content type.
+When `soapAction` is a string, it will be used as the soap action instead of generating one.
+Default is to set no soap action.
+- `soapActionNamespace`: When set, the provided namespace (typically an url) will be used when generating the soap action, instead of the namespace from the root element.

 ### XML transformer